csteinmetz1/NeuralReverberator/README.md

 ![vst_generation](img/vst_generation.png)

 When you are ready to generate the plug-in press `Validate and generate`.
 This process will validate the plug-in code and then compile the MATLAB code down to C/C++ code to operate as a VST 2 plug-in.
 Note that this process can take up 15 minutes to complete and can consume a significant chunk of memory (up to 15GB).

+> Note: MATLAB on Windows requires the Visual Studio C++ Compiler in order to build VST plugins

 ## Training
 Data preprocessing, training, and output generation is all handled in Python with our good friends [Keras](https://keras.io/) and [librosa](https://librosa.github.io/librosa/).